DVD recordable: Capacities

 Most DVD±R/RWs are advertised using the definition of 1 gigabyte = 1 GB = 1,000,000,000 bytes.
 This can be confusing for many users since a 4.7 GB (4.7 billion bytes) DVD that is advertised as such might show up on their device as having 4.38 GiB (depending on what type of prefixes their device uses).

 Quality and longevity

 According to a study published in 2008 by the Preservation Research and Testing Division of the U.S. Library of Congress, most recordable CD products have a higher probability of greater longevity compared to recordable DVD products.
+A series of follow-up studies conducted by the Canadian Conservation Institute in 2019 revealed that CD-R with phthalocyanine-dye and a gold-metal layer had the greatest longevity at over 100 years when stored at ideal temperature and humidity-levels.
+The second longest was DVD-R (gold-metal layer) with an average longevity of 50-100 years under ideal conditions.
+CD-R with phthalocyanine and a silver-metal-alloy layer also scored an average longevity of 50-100 years, however, the researchers noted that if the storage environment contains pollutants any CD-Rs that used a silver layer would likely degrade faster than discs with a gold layer.
+The researchers concluded the silver layer discs may not be a suitable solution for applications where longevity is important.
+Both CD-R and DVD-R outperformed all forms of Blu-ray disc in regards to longevity: the best performing Blu-ray disc, the BD-RE (rewritable Blu-ray) has an average longevity of 20-50 years, while non-rewritable BD-R discs have an average longevity of 10-20 years under ideal conditions.

 Media of higher quality tends to last longer.
 Using surface error scanning, the rate of correctable errors can be measured.
 A higher rate of errors indicates media of lower quality and/or deteriorating media.
 It may also indicate scratches and/or data written by a defective optical drive.

 Not all optical drive models are able to scan the disc quality.